JustificationFactory/JustificationFactory-GUI/README.md

   * TypeScript
   * Karma
   * Jasmine

-## How to launch the project and deploy the solution
+## Dependencies needed

+* nodeJs
-**Prerequisite :**  nodeJs & npm (which supposedly come within nodeJs installation)
+* npm (which supposedly come within nodeJs installation)

-1. Clone this project somewhere on your computer.
+* Justification Factory Engine instance

+## To run the platform
-2. Run `npm install` at the root of the cloned directory.
+* Run `npm install` at the root of the cloned directory.
-3. Run `ng serve` to start the development server.
+* Run `ng serve` to start the development server.